damienbod/angular-auth-oidc-client/docs/site/angular-auth-oidc-client/docs/documentation/public-api.md

 ## setState(state: string, configId?: string)

-You can set the state value used for the authorize request, if you have the `autoCleanStateAfterAuthentication` in the configuration set to `false`.
-Can be used for custom state logic handling, the state is not automatically reset when set to `false`.
+You can set the state value used for the authorize request, if you have `autoCleanStateAfterAuthentication` in the configuration set to `false`.
+This can be used for custom state logic handling, the state is not automatically reset when set to `false`.
-If you are running with multiple configs and pass the `configId` the passed config is taken.
-If you are running with multiple configs and do not pass the `configId` the first config is taken.
-If you are running with a single config this config is taken.
+If you are running with multiple configs and pass a `configId`, the passed config is taken.
+If you are running with multiple configs and do not pass a `configId`, the first config is taken.
+If you are running with a single config, then this config is taken.

 ```ts
 this.oidcSecurityService.setState('some-state');